avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 sidebar_label: 📜 Running a Node
 ---

-This document walks you through the steps of running a validator node on the karmachain 2.0 Testnet 1 (TN1).
+Follow the instructions in this document to run your own a validator node on the [karmachain 2.0 Testnet 2 (TN2)](https://github.com/karma-coin/karmachain/releases/tag/v0.2.0).

 ## System Requirements
 - The specs posted below are not a hard requirement to run a validator, but are considered best practice.